PowerShell/AwsDscToolkit/README.md

 ## Releases

 ### Unreleased
 - Refined depedency on AzureRM module.
-Module manifest now only specified AzureRM.Automation and AzureRM.Profile.
+Module manifest now only specifies AzureRM.Automation and AzureRM.Profile as required modules.
 - Removed KeyPair parameter from tests.
 - Added ExtensionVersion parameter to tests.